 - The safest place for your principal in the vehicle is the back seat on the right side.

 This place is furthest from the first impact area, usually the driver's door.
-If a criminal wants to harm you or your principal, his first task is immobilizing your vehicle; therefore, neutralizing the driver is usually a priority.
+If a criminal wants to harm you or your principal, his first task is immobilizing your vehicle.
+Therefore, neutralizing the driver is usually a priority.

 This seat is also the closest access to the curb, allowing minimum exposure and minimizing stopped time.

-- Control your vehicle's surroundings: know where your vehicle has been and who had access; the more you can control this, the easier it will be to avoid unexpected manipulation.
+- Control your vehicle's surroundings: know where your vehicle has been and who had access.
+The more you can control this, the easier it will be to avoid unexpected manipulation.

 - Avoid valet parking when possible; they have unrestricted access to your vehicle, and anything contained in it.